 Shod versus barefoot effects on force and power development during a conventional deadlift

-Hammer, ME, Meir, RA, Whitting, JW & Crowley-McHattan, ZJ in press, 'Shod versus barefoot effects on force and power development during a conventional deadlift', The Journal of Strength and Conditioning Research.
+Hammer, ME, Meir, RA, Whitting, JW & Crowley-McHattan, ZJ 2018, 'Shod versus barefoot effects on force and power development during a conventional deadlift', The Journal of Strength and Conditioning Research, vol. 32, no. 6, pp. 1525-1530.

 Published version available from: